Civic Center, Manhattan: Property development

-During the Civil War, the old British soldiers’ barracks were used as temporary barracks.
-Between 1869 and 1880, the City Hall Post Office and Courthouse was erected at the southern end of City Hall Park; the building was not well received and was destroyed in 1939.
+During the Civil War, the old British soldiers' barracks were used as temporary barracks.
+Between 1869 and 1880, the City Hall Post Office and Courthouse was erected at the southern end of City Hall Park; the building was not well received and was demolished in 1939.
 The Tweed Courthouse was also built at the north end of City Hall Park at the same time, being completed in 1881.
 Though the building had begun construction in 1861, work on the building stopped between 1872 and 1877 after the downfall of its patron Boss Tweed and the death of its primary architect.

 By the 1880s, the city of New York was rapidly growing; the population had increased to more than a million residents, and the government was outgrowing its offices.
 The mayor, Franklin Edson, recognized the need for more space for government offices and was reluctant to add onto the original City Hall building.
 Instead, between the years of 1888 and 1907, the city organized a series of competitions to choose designs for several new structures.

 On the western edge of the Civic Center, several buildings were completed in the 1890s.
 The first buildings to be completed were the Home Life and Postal Telegraph Buildings at Broadway and Murray Street, constructed simultaneously between 1892 and 1894, and later combined into one structure.
 Immediately to the north is the Rogers Peet Building, constructed in 1899 after a fire the previous year had razed its predecessor of the same name.
 In 1900, Cass Gilbert completed his first New York City design, the 18-story Broadway–Chambers Building at Broadway and Chambers Street.